habibiefaried/nomad-ci-cd/README.md

 * ENV_SOURCE: *Optional*, if you have env file that want to be sourced as container environment variables.
 If not set, then by default it will try to find `.env` file
 * DOCKER_LOGIN_PASSWORD: Password to login (only dockerhub.com supported)
 * DOCKER_LOGIN_USERNAME: Username to login (only dockerhub.com supported)
+* DOCKERFILE: Dockerfile name
+* NOMAD_ADDRESS: Address of nomad server, will skip deployment if this is not set